-GHG emissions are measured in Metric Tons (MT CO2e).
-The below line graph shows CO2 savings from electric energy efficiency projects completed between 2017-2023.
-The overlaid bar graph comparatively demonstrates savings in MWh from efficiency projects in each sector.
+GHG emissions are measured in Metric Tons (MT CO_2e).
+The line graph shows CO_2 savings from electric energy efficiency projects completed between 2019-2024.
+The overlaid bar graph comparatively demonstrates savings in kWh from efficiency projects in each sector.
 Note that carbon savings is proportional to energy savings but also varies due to the estimated emissions factor per MWh of energy savings, which varies from year to year.
-EWEB used the EPA eGRID Non-Baseload Emissions Rate for the Northwest Power Pool (NWPP) in these calculations.
-EPA eGRID calculated emissions factors every two years until 2018 so for the chart below, 2017 is calculated using EPA eGRID emissions factors for 2016.
-Also, a new emissions factor for 2023 has not yet been released, so 2023 is calculated using the 2022 most recently available emissions factor.
+EWEB used the 2023 EPA eGRID Non-Baseload Emissions Rate for the Northwest Power Pool (NWPP) in these calculations as this is the most recently available emissions factor.